 Once installing Java you can verify it by running the following command:

 Step 3.
-Install Jenkins on Ubuntu system.
+Install Jenkins on the Ubuntu system.

 First, import the GPG keys of the Jenkins repository using the following